ROS-PROJECT-05/ROBOTIC-PROJECT-2021/README.md

   ![Calibration](https://user-images.githubusercontent.com/62597513/145639462-6dd9fe60-accd-419f-ba43-865664e03ebc.jpeg)

   After the calibration, the **calibrationdata.tar.gz** folder was created at /tmp folder.
 We then extract the data from the ost.yalm file and save it in **turtlebot3_autorace_camera/calibration/intrinsic_calibration/camerav2_320x240_30fps.yaml**.
-The result is shown below;
+The result is shown below:

   ![Calparam](https://user-images.githubusercontent.com/62597513/145639716-aa910eb4-1fcf-4872-bca0-d34437297eab.jpeg)

   ## 1.3 Extrinsic Camera Calibration
 The Extrinsic Camera calibration was done in order to acquire the robot pose and orientation.
 To get these done, we get the “birds-eye view” of the road and then launch the intrinsic modified calibration parameters as such in **action mode** before running the Extrinsic calibration packages.
-The images below shows the **default image** and the **corrected image**;
+The images below shows the **default image** and the **corrected image**:
 ![Defaul_image](https://user-images.githubusercontent.com/62597513/145645109-80beced6-c303-4c5d-9ec8-975b37e57fba.jpeg)

 ![Corrected_image](https://user-images.githubusercontent.com/62597513/145645464-2293c975-848c-468d-a947-2071eb8caeec.jpeg)